Get better sound from your Mobile Ham Radio

 J2 - No connection

-For best results observe speaker polarity as shown or the sound will cancel when used with a single radio.
+Observe speaker polarity as shown or the sound will cancel when used with a single radio.